evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 ### Unexpirable Host Sleep Schedules

 **Summary: Please set a sleep schedule for your unexpirable hosts by editing them [in the UI](https://spruce.mongodb.com/spawn/host) before `<DATE>`.
-In addition, please opt into the beta test to ensure that your sleep schedule is working the way you want.**
+If you do not take any action, a default schedule will be set on your behalf on `<DATE>`.
+In addition, please opt into [the beta test](#important-note-this-feature-is-in-beta-testing) to ensure that your sleep schedule is working the way you want.**

 For unexpirable hosts, Evergreen has introduced a new feature called a host sleep schedule, which allows you to control when you'd like your unexpirable host to be automatically turned on or off.
 A sleep schedule lets you choose recurring